 Access to 65+ high quality, online KFP questions with ideal answers.
-Twenty-six (26+) questions are organised by study topic and include Medical Educator commentary on good and poor answers to these questions, common question pitfalls and tips.
+Fifty-seven (57) questions are organised by study topic and include Medical Educator commentary on good and poor answers to these questions, common question pitfalls and tips.
 It is recommended that the questions are done weekly, along with the recommended study materials to form a substantial preparation course.
-In addition, there is an eight (8) question, mini mock KFP exam within the course.
+In addition, there is an ten (10) question, mini mock KFP exam within the course.

-Over two-hundred and ten (210+) online AKT questions including explanatory responses and links to appropriate references.
-One-hundred and thirty (160) questions are provided by topic and it is recommended that the questions are done weekly, alongside the recommended study materials, to guide thorough preparation for the exam and future clinical practice.
+Over two-hundred and sixty (260+) online AKT questions including explanatory responses and links to appropriate references.
+Two-hundred (200) questions are provided by topic and it is recommended that the questions are done weekly, alongside the recommended study materials, to guide thorough preparation for the exam and future clinical practice.
 An additional, fifty (50) questions will be available via a mini mock AKT exam within the course.

 Four live webinars will be held in the 8 weeks leading up to the exam (final dates TBC).
 During these live webinars, participants will be provided practice KFPs and AKTs questions to answer.
 The webinars will be facilitated by our expert GP Medical Educators and will include a Clinical Reasoning webinar, 2 x KFP webinars, and 1 x AKT webinar.